 Personalizing The Hong Kong Stay Experience With Dorsett Kai Tak's '3 Wishes' Package

-Hong Kong, SAR--(Newsfile Corp. - January 20, 2026) - Dorsett Kai Tak, Hong Kong invites travellers to personalize their Hong Kong stay with the Dorsett 3 Wishes Room Package.
-Guests can enjoy savings on a two-night stay while choosing THREE perks from a list of nine, tailored to their travel purpose--whether for leisure or business--combining modern luxury with authentic local experiences.
+(MENAFN- Media OutReach Newswire) Save up to 25% with THREE self-chosen perks to match each journey- whether for family fun or business needs HONG KONG SAR - Media OutReach Newswire - 20 January 2026 - Dorsett Kai Tak, Hong Kong invites travellers to personalize their Hong Kong stay with the Dorsett 3 Wishes Room Package.
+Guests can enjoy up to 25% savings on a two ‐ night stay while choosing THREE perks from a list of nine, tailored to their travel purpose-whether for leisure or business-combining modern luxury with authentic local experiences.

 Stays Tailored for Every Kind of Traveller